projectawakening/builder-examples/README.md

 Refer the [docs](https://docs.projectawakening.io/developing) for details.

-Now, let's explore how to customize an SSU by configuring as a vending machine.

 ## Example
 This example demonstrates customizing an in-game SSU as a vending machine.
 The vending machine can be configured to determine which items go into the input bay, what is returned (vended) in the output bay, and in what ratio.